Redlynch, Somerset: Ownership

 Having acquired what was by then a large 16th-century manor house in 1672, Sir Stephen Fox, paymaster-general to King Charles II, commenced repairs on it in 1688.
 In 1708/09 he began building a new house adjacent to the old one, to designs by the architect Thomas Fort.
 He also laid out formal gardens.

 The estate descended to Fox's eldest son Stephen Fox-Strangways, 1st Earl of Ilchester (1704–1776), who in the first half of the 18th century built the east wing of the house to the design of Nathaniel Ireson of Wincanton.
 He also expanded the park and installed decorative features such as a lake, a waterfall, a temple, a Chinese seat and a bird house.
-In 1755 Ilchester added a Gothic-style entrance gate on the west side, designed by Henry Flitcroft.
+In 1755, Ilchester added a Gothic-style entrance gate on the west side, designed by Henry Flitcroft.
 King George III was a visitor to Redlynch on his way to Weymouth.

-Henry Fox-Strangways, 2nd Earl of Ilchester (1747–1802) transferred his principal seat to Melbury in Dorset, but information about the Ilchester household at Redlynch survives in the published diaries and correspondence of Agnes Porter, a Scottish-born governess to his many daughters from 1784 to 1797.
-The Redlynch estate suffered from neglect, but in the 1790s he planned to convert the deer park to agricultural use, which scheme was effected by his son Henry Fox-Strangways, 3rd Earl of Ilchester (1787–1858).
-In 1851 part of the house was in use as a farmhouse.
+Henry Fox-Strangways, 2nd Earl of Ilchester (1747–1802) transferred his principal seat to Melbury House in Dorset, but information about the Ilchester household at Redlynch survives in the published diaries and correspondence of Agnes Porter, a Scottish-born governess to his many daughters from 1784 to 1797.
+The Redlynch estate suffered from neglect, but in the 1790s, he planned to convert the deer park to agricultural use, which was accomplished by his son Henry Fox-Strangways, 3rd Earl of Ilchester (1787–1858).
+In 1851, part of the house was in use as a farmhouse.

-In 1901 Henry Fox-Strangways, 5th Earl of Ilchester (1847–1905), still seated at Melbury, converted the service block into his principal residence on the estate, to the designs of Sir Edwin Lutyens.
+In 1901, the 5th Earl of Ilchester (1847–1905), still seated at Melbury, converted the service block into his principal residence on the estate, to the designs of Sir Edwin Lutyens.
 The west block was previously the stable.
-Within the grounds were an orangery, summerhouse and a walled kitchen garden.
+Within the grounds were an orangery, summerhouse, and a walled kitchen garden.

 Speculators and wartime use

 In 1912 the estate was sold by Giles Fox-Strangways, 6th Earl of Ilchester (1874–1959) to the Cavendish Land Company, which in turn sold it on to a series of speculators.
 The new residence converted by the 5th Earl was partly destroyed by a fire in 1914 caused by suffragettes.
 This was later rebuilt, but at the same time the main part of the first Earl's mansion was demolished.

-In 1935 it was purchased by Margaret "Daisy" Leiter (died 1967), widow of Henry Howard, 19th Earl of Suffolk, 12th Earl of Berkshire (1877–1917), and sister-in-law of Lord Curzon, who lived there until her death.
+In 1935 it was purchased by Margaret Howard, Countess of Suffolk (1879 – 1967), widow of Henry Howard, 19th Earl of Suffolk, 12th Earl of Berkshire (1877–1917), and sister-in-law of Lord Curzon, who lived there until her death.
 During World War II the United States Army 3rd Armored Division (spearhead) was based at Redlynch Park.
 Remnants of the entrance bunker survive, marked with an inscribed plaque thanking the local people.